orbingol/NURBS-Python/docs/install.rst

 Manual Install
 ==============

-Included *setup.py* script will take care of the installation and automatically copy/link the required files to your Python distribution's *site-packages* directory.
-First, you need to clone the repository to your computer.
+The initial step of the manual install is cloning the repository via ``git`` or downloading the ZIP archive from the `repository page <https://github.com/orbingol/NURBS-Python>`_ on GitHub.
+The package includes a *setup.py* script which will take care of the installation and automatically copy/link the required files to your Python distribution's *site-packages* directory.

 The following command will copy NURBS-Python package to your Python distribution's *site-packages* directory: